Formulas & Methodology

 Starting at age 73 (per the SECURE 2.0 Act), you must withdraw a minimum amount each year from your traditional 401(k) and IRA accounts.
 The RMD is calculated using the IRS Uniform Lifetime Table:

-RMD = (401k Balance + IRA Balance) / IRS Distribution Factor
+RMD = Prior Year-End Balance (401k + IRA) / IRS Distribution Factor

 The IRS factor decreases with age, meaning you must withdraw a larger percentage each year.
 Selected values from the table: